Davidsonity/DineRate/README.md

 ## Deployment Site

-The project is deployed and can be accessed through the following deployment site: [Restaurants Rating Prediction App](https://davidsonity-restaurants-rating-prediction-app-qsszth.streamlitapp.com/)
+The project is deployed and can be accessed through the following deployment site: [DineRate App](https://dinerate.streamlit.app/)

 ## Evaluation Metrics